bryankai/shelf-storage-backend/Readme.md

 This is the backend of the project.
 The front ends can be found at: https://github.com/bryankai/shelf-storage

-*Shelf* is a community storage sharing platform that connects users with hosts to find affordable short-term storage in the community.
+*Shelf* is a storage sharing platform that connects users with hosts to find affordable short-term storage in the community.

 # Getting Started